Durham Women FC

 Football

-Durham WFC were formed in 2014 as a merger between South Durham & Cestria Girls and Durham University, competing in their first ever Women’s Super League season during 2014.
+Durham WFC formed in 2014 as a merger between South Durham & Cestria Girls and Durham University, competing in their first ever Women’s Super League season during 2014.

 Their first season as a senior football side finished in a Northern Women’s Combination League trophy before the merger came about with Sanders and Quentin Sloper, head of sport at Durham University, heading up the idea.

 This led to the Wildcats competing in their first WSL2 campaign during 2014.
-The side took a while to find their feet but finished strongly and eventually finished 6th, a magnificent achievement for a side formed just months before the League began.
+The side took a while to find their feet but finished strongly and eventually finished sixth, a magnificent achievement for a side formed just months before the League began.

 Address